MGH1024/DesignPatterns/README.md

- you can find this patern in this repository [Facade pattern](https://github.com/MGH1024/DesignPatterns/tree/master/Facade).
+ you can find this pattern in this repository [Facade pattern](https://github.com/MGH1024/DesignPatterns/tree/master/Facade).

 ### Singleton Design pattern
-Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.
+Singleton is a creation design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

 #### Tips
 1- can use with lazy loading. <br/>
 2- Its better to create singleton class as a sealed class. <br/>
-3- for crate inheritence between singleton class and its child you should use protected constructor. <br/>
+3- for crate inheritance between singleton class and its child you should use protected constructor. <br/>

 #### pros